The Origin Of Turks

 In 1071, Alp Arslan (1063-1072) fought the battle of Malazgirt and having defeated the Byzantine Emperor’s forces in this battle opened the doors of Anatolia to the Moslem Turk.

-The year 1071 is considered to be the beginning of the Turks and that of Islam n Anatolia.
-It is this date that the Turks fully conquered the whole of Anatolia and established the Anatolian Seljuk state there. as a part of the great Seljuk Empire.
+The year 1071 is considered to be the beginning of the Turks and that of Islam Anatolia.
+It is following this date that the Turks fully conquered the whole of Anatolia and established the Anatolian Seljuk state there as a part of the great Seljuk Empire.

 The first schooling institutions, the Moslem theological medreses, were formed in Anatolia during the time of Kylyç Arslan (1153-1192), one in Konya and the other in Aksaray.
 Following the establishment of these two medreses the medreses of Syrcaly in Konya (1242-1243), Karatay (1251), Ynce Minareli (1251-1253), Atabekkiye (after 1251-1268), Gökmedrese in Sivas (1271), Buruciye (1271-1272), Çifte Minareli (1271), and the Cacoglu in Kirsehir (1272) were established.